 Concrete Safe Ice Melt

-Winter Of Great Divide For NYC And Its Impact On The Demand For Ice Melters
+Winter Of Great Divide For NYC And Its Impact On The Demand For Ice Melt

 Now, what makes these products different and which one is more efficient depends on the temperature in which they can operate.
 This is determined by whether the deicer releases or absorbs heat upon contact with snow and ice.

-Exothermic snow melts release heat when it comes in contact with moisture and the heat produced from this reaction helps to melt the ice on the driveways.
-For example, calcium-chloride-based snow melts release heat and are effective up to -25 degrees Fahrenheit.
+Exothermic snowmelt release heat when it comes in contact with moisture and the heat produced from this reaction helps to melt the ice on the driveways.
+For example, calcium-chloride-based snowmelt release heat and are effective up to -25 degrees Fahrenheit.

 On the other hand, endothermic snow melters absorb heat and use it to break down the ice to form liquid brine which has a lower freezing point.
 Endothermic snow melters like sodium chloride work slowly and are effective at a smaller range of temperatures.
 They are more economical as compared to exothermic snow melters.
 You should choose the snow melter depending on the temperature in your area.

-However, the chloride-based ice melts can cause a crack in your concrete sidewalks and driveways.
-Excessive use of these snow melts can also cause damage to plants and vegetation.
+However, the chloride-based ice melt can cause a crack in your concrete sidewalks and driveways.
+Excessive use of this snowmelt can also cause damage to plants and vegetation.